What’s The Difference Between A Sketch & A Tech Pack?

 Manufacturers don’t read minds

-They don’t guess what fabric you want or what size you’re aiming for
+If you don't specify things, they will guess, for example, what fabric you want or what size you’re aiming for

 They definitely won’t get it right from a mood board alone

 Sending just photos or screenshots often leads to poor samples, delays, and serious miscommunication.
-And it’s a costly mistake to fix and I've seen it so many times where people come to me to start again.
+It’s a costly mistake to fix and I've seen it so many times where people come to me to start again.

 Do I Need to Learn Fancy Design Skills Then?